hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

-Refer to ledger.transaction.integer_key in sawtooth-core for a simple example, or to mktplace.transactions.market_place in sawtooth-mktplace for a more substantial example.
+Refer to ledger.transaction.integer_key in sawtooth-core for a simple example, or to mktplace.transactions.market_place in sawtooth-core/extensions/mktplace for a more substantial example.

-Transaction Families are loaded into the validator in sawtooth-validator via the "TransactionFamilies" config value (see sawtooth-validator/etc/txnvalidator.js).
+Transaction Families are loaded into the validator in sawtooth-validator via the "TransactionFamilies" config value (see sawtooth-core/validator/etc/txnvalidator.js).